Arcodiant/StarDocs/docs/topics/ships/configure-mfds.md

 1. Make sure the ship is powered up (++ralt+r++ while sitting in the pilot seat), then sit in any flight seat, crew station or manual turret with MFDs.

-2. If the seat is not the main pilot seat, you may have to power it on separately - hold ++f++ and look around the controls for a Power On option.
+    > ***Note:*** If the seat is not the main pilot seat, you may have to power it on separately - hold ++f++ and look around the controls for a Power On option.

-3. When the MFDs are showing, hold F and move the mouse till you are facing the MFD you want to change.
+2. When the MFDs are showing, hold F and move the mouse till you are facing the MFD you want to change.

     ![Facing MFD](./images/configure-mfds-facing.jpg){width=450}

-4. Zoom in on the screen (++"MMB"++).
+3. Zoom in on the screen (++"MMB"++).

     ![Zoomed in MFD](./images/configure-mfds-zoomed.jpg){width=450}

-5. Click the Menu button in the top left of the MFD.
+4. Click the Menu button in the top left of the MFD.

     ![MFD Menu](./images/configure-mfds-menu.jpg){width=450}

-6. Click the screen that you want to display.
+5. Click the screen that you want to display.
 You may need to scroll (++"Scroll Wheel"++) to see all available options.

-7. The selected screen is now visible and interactable on the MFD.
+6. The selected screen is now visible and interactable on the MFD.

     ![New MFD screen](./images/configure-mfds-complete.jpg){width=450}

-??? tip "MFD Screen Tabs"
+??? tip "MFD with Multiple Tabs"

     Some screens will have multiple tabs to show more detailed information; for example, the Weapons screen includes Guns & Missile tabs with additional controls for those weapon types.
 Simply click the tabs directly under the Menu button to switch between them.